Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How to Identify a Broken Nail

-For most dog nails, the shell of the nail will be firm and smooth and does not flake off pieces when rubbed.
+For most dog nails, the shell of the nail will be firm and smooth and will not flake off pieces when rubbed.
 Regardless of the exact location of the break, the first hint of a broken nail is any visible crack, divot, or partially attached piece of nail.
 If the break only involves the shell of the nail, this may be all you see.

 More commonly, if a dog breaks a nail, it will affect the quick of the nail.
 For these breaks, you may notice bleeding, limping, refusal to walk on a limb, excessive licking of a toe or foot, crying, aggression, unwillingness to eat, hiding, or any other common stress behaviors for your dog.